What Does Serotonin Do?

 The remaining 10% is synthesized in the brain, specifically in a group of neurons located in the Raphe nuclei, which are clustered in the brainstem.

-From the Raphe nuclei, serotonergic neurons project throughout the brain—including the limbic system, prefrontal cortex, hippocampus, and basal ganglia—allowing serotonin to influence mood, memory, learning, movement, and more.
+From the Raphe nuclei, serotonergic neurons project throughout the brain.
+They reach the limbic system, prefrontal cortex, hippocampus, and basal ganglia, allowing serotonin to influence mood, memory, learning, and movement.

 Serotonin is released from the presynaptic neuron into a tiny gap called the synaptic cleft.
 From there, it can do one of several things:

-• Bind to serotonin receptors on the postsynaptic neuron.
-There are many types of receptors—such as 5-HT1A, 5-HT2A, and 5-HT3—each producing different effects depending on their location and function.
+• Bind to serotonin receptors on the postsynaptic neuron, such as 5-HT1A, 5-HT2A, and 5-HT3, each producing different effects depending on where they sit.

 • Be taken back up by the presynaptic cell using a protein called the serotonin transporter (SERT).
 This process is called reuptake.